actions/upload-artifact/README.md

 Relative and absolute file paths are both allowed.
 Relative paths are rooted against the current working directory.
 Paths that begin with a wildcard character should be quoted to avoid being interpreted as YAML aliases.

-The [@actions/artifact](https://github.com/actions/toolkit/tree/main/packages/artifact) package is used internally to handle most of the logic around uploading an artifact.
-There is extra documentation around upload limitations and behavior in the toolkit repo that is worth checking out.

 ### Customization if no files are found

 If a path (or paths), result in no files being found for the artifact, the action will succeed but print out a warning.
 In certain scenarios it may be desirable to fail the action or suppress the warning.
 The `if-no-files-found` option allows you to customize the behavior of the action if no files are found: